mschmulen/ios7-javascript-bridge/README.md

 ### Simple Execution

-Writing your first JavaScript is can be done in 2 lines of code:
+Writing your first JavaScript can be done in as little as 2 lines of code:
 1. Create a JavaScript context by allocating and initializing a new JSContext.
 2. Evaluate your JavaScript script code in the JSContext with the evaluate message.